-Gently melt the butter in the microwave, then add to the dry mix along with the milk, apple sauce and vanilla extract.
+Gently melt the butter in the microwave, then add to the dry mix along with the milk and vanilla extract.

-Whisk the mixture together to combine well until there are no lumps.
+Mix together gently until combined and there are no lumps.

 Transfer the doughnut batter to the doughnut trays, you can either spoon this in (a very messy way of doing it) or pipe using a piping bag.

-Bake in the oven for 15-20 minutes, or until the doughnuts are nicely risen and lightly browned on top.
+Bake in the oven for 15 minutes, or until the doughnuts are nicely risen and golden in colour.